influxdata/telegraf/plugins/inputs/openldap/README.md

   # dn/password to bind with.
 If bind_dn is empty, an anonymous bind is performed.
   bind_dn = ""
   bind_password = ""

+  # reverse metric names so they sort more naturally
+  # Defaults to false if unset, but is set to true when generating a new config
+  reverse_metric_names = true
 ```

 ### Measurements & Fields: